Vaibhavv-03/delta-demo/README.md

-# delta-demo
+# starting-demo
-this is just demo fri Git &amp; Github class.
+this is just demo for Git &amp; Github class.